vmware-archive/hillview/docs/userManual.md

 The Hillview service is implemented in Java.
 The UI is written in TypeScript.

-Hillview can run as a federated system or loosel interconnected components; the head node only sends small queries to the servers, and it receivers small results from these.
+Hillview can run as a federated system or loosely interconnected components; the head node only sends small queries to the servers, and it receivers small results from these.
 The data on the server is never sent over the network; the servers locally compute all results